felixdollack/FlaskTemplate/README.md

 # Flask Template

-Basic template to build a Flask application in Docker.
+Basic template to build a Flask application with API (Swagger) in Docker.

 ## Build